blakewatson/htmlforpeople/src/06-adding-a-blog.md

 I’m going to write a silly post about teaching a cat HTML.
 I'll create a file `2024-04-12-whiskers.html` in the `blog` folder.
 You can name your blog post file whatever you want.
 The nice thing about including the date is that, as you create more posts, they'll appear in order on your computer’s filesystem.

 We'll copy the contents of `blog/index.html` into our new file as a starting point.
 I'll change the `<h1>` (and the `<title>`) to be the name of my article, "How I taught my cat to make a website with HTML."
 I will also modify the navigation.
-We aren't on the Blog listing page, so it's not accurate to say `aria-current="page"` lon the blog nav link.
+We aren't on the Blog listing page, so it's not accurate to say `aria-current="page"` on the blog nav link.
 But it *is* within the Blog section of the site.
 So I will change the attribute to the more general `aria-current="true"`.
 This is **only for individual blog post pages**.

 ```html
 <nav>